We use Library of Congress archival methods.

 published through UCLA).
 Jeff's site includes links to many important history

-, as well as a rides and shows list, a timeline, and some hand-drawn maps,
+articles, as well as a rides and shows list, a timeline, and some hand-drawn maps,

 which are highly effective due to their simplicity.
 These are among the very best